timmcleod/laravel-core-lib/README.md

 ###### < Side Note >

-If you require the package, `timmcleod/laravel-instance-validator`, it will add a few additional validation rules that can be helpful in your View Models if you would like to validate the data that the View Model receives.
+Optionally, if you require the package, `timmcleod/laravel-instance-validator`, it will add a few additional validation rules that can be helpful in your View Models if you would like to validate the data that the View Model receives.

 These rules are available within `timmcleod/laravel-instance-validator`: `instance_of`, `collection_of`, and `paginator_of`.